mrtcaner/lean-api/README.md

 - There are no test for controllers because there is no logic and there are integration tests.

 ## Notes

-- Integration with hibernate was troublesome.
-I used default IOC structure presented with Jersey but it lacks transaction management.
-Other alternatives were integrating Dagger or Guice but no luck.
-I thought about introducing transaction management through AOP and then ran into issues with HK2.

-- Another problem with HK2 was validations on service level.

 - There are business requirements like tracking car during usage, keeping whereabouts data, decuting payments through queues and more were not my concerns during implementation but I was still aware of.